sailpoint-oss/developer.sailpoint.com/products/idn/tools/cli/index.md

 - `spconfig`: Run this command to access IDN SP Config functionality.
 For more information about the `spconfig` command, refer to the CLI [SPConfig guide](/idn/tools/cli/spconfig).
 - `transform`: This command is a CLI interface that makes it easy to create, manage, and test transforms.
 For more information about the `transform` command, refer to the CLI [Transforms guide](/idn/tools/cli/transforms).
 - `va`: Run this command to access VAs connected to your tenant.
 For more information about the `va` command, refer to the CLI [VA guide](/idn/tools/cli/va).
+- `cluster`: Run this command to access VA clusters connected to your tenant.
+For more information about the `cluster` command, refer to the CLI [Clusters guide](/idn/tools/cli/cluster).
 - `workflow`: Run this command to create and manage workflows within the CLI.
-For more information about the `workflow` command, refer to [Workflows](/idn/tools/cli/workflow).
+For more information about the `workflow` command, refer to the CLI [Workflows guide](/idn/tools/cli/workflow).

 ## GitHub